 Reduce Unplanned Downtime with a CMMS

 One way to reduce unplanned downtime is through CMMS software.
 A CMMS assists you with creating a preventive maintenance program, as well as implementing and documenting preventive maintenance activities.
 Supporting an efficient, rigorous preventive maintenance plan to meet today’s industry standards may not be possible without a CMMS.

 Using a CMMS to manage MRO inventory assures parts are on hand when a breakdown does occur so that the equipment can be repaired as soon as possible.
 There are also ways to measure equipment performance, providing clues as to when to perform preventive maintenance, which also reduces downtime and extends asset life.

 FTMaintenance Helps You Reduce Unplanned Downtime

 FTMaintenance is industry-leading CMMS software that will help your organization reduce unplanned downtime.
 You can schedule preventive maintenance tasks ahead of time directly in the CMMS, choosing daily, weekly, monthly, seasonal, or any other frequency.
-With the ability to set reminders in advance, tasks will not get forgotten.
-Keeping up with a rigorous PM schedule helps reduce breakdowns, which in turn, results in less unplanned downtime.
-In addition to focusing on preventive maintenance, you can also manage MRO inventory, keep records of corrective maintenance work, and create maintenance reports.
-FTMaintenance is fully accessible on mobile devices so your maintenance technicians can take it with them to job sites.
+In addition to focusing on preventive maintenance, you can also inventory and assets, and generate maintenance reports.
 Request a demo today to learn more about how FTMaintenance can help you reduce downtime on your critical assets.